Open Source Python/ODBC Utility - ceODBC

 See http://www.python.org/topics/database/DatabaseAPI-2.0.html for more information on the Python database API specification.

-For comments, contact Anthony Tuininga at firstname.lastname@example.org or use the mailing list at http://lists.sourceforge.net/lists/listinfo/ceODBC-users
+For feedback or patches, contact Anthony Tuininga at firstname.lastname@example.org.
+For help or to ask questions, please use the mailing list at http://lists.sourceforge.net/lists/listinfo/ceODBC-users.

 python setup.py build python setup.py install

 If you wish to use cx_Logging for logging, run these commands instead:

 python setup.py build_ext --with-cx-logging --cx-logging <SourceDir> python setup.py install

 The following packages are required on Linux before compilation is possible:

 python-devel unixODBC unixODBC-devel

 Note that the "<DSN>" in the example below should be replaced with an appropriate string that ODBC understands.
 For example, if a system DSN called "MYDATA" has been created in the ODBC manager, use "DSN=MYDATA" to connect.
 For what is termed DSN-less connections, search the Internet for appropriate strings.